Pioneer packs

 Shortly after Ry, you'll sail past Alling Vest Teltplads, which is an incredibly beautiful and protected area.

-The trip now goes out through Rosvig and out into Julsø.
-Here you can sail to Himmelbjerget and moor at Hotel Julsø, where Hjejlen and the scheduled boats also moor.
-Remember to either pull the canoe up to the left of the tour boats at bridge 51 or to the far right of Hjejlen and the tour boats' moorings at the small sandy beach.
+The tour now heads out through Rosvig and out into Julsø.
+Here you can sail to Himmelbjerget, and moor at Hotel Julsø, where Hjejlen and the route boats also moor.
+Remember either to pull the canoe up to the left of the route boats at bridge 51 or all the way to the right of Hjejlen and the route boats' landing places, by the small sandy beach.

-Møgelø is located to the right after Himmelbjerget.
+Møgelø is to the right after Himmelbjerget.
 Møgelø is an island in Julsø opposite Himmelbjerget.
-The name Møgelø means "Big Island" as it is the largest in the lake with 28 acres of land.
+The name Møgelø means "Large Island", as with 28 barrels of land it is the largest in the lake.

 Before Svejbæksnævringen you will find the restaurants: Ålekroen, Traktørstedet Ludvigslyst and Skyttehusets Café - remember to check their opening hours if lunch is to be enjoyed here, where you can drop off or pick up your canoe/kayak.
 A little further on, still on the right, is Ålekroen.

-Then you sail further into Borresø, and a visit to Slåensø (located to the left in Borresø) is definitely worth a visit.
-You'll have to pull your canoe/kayak onto land at the bottom of bridge 30, and from there it's a short walk to Slåensø, one of Denmark's cleanest freshwater lakes.
+Then you sail on into Borresø, and a visit to Slåensø (located to the left in Borresø) is definitely worth a visit.
+You have to pull the canoe/kayak up onto land inside at the bottom of bridge 30, and from there there is a short walk before you are inside Slåensø, which is one of Denmark's cleanest freshwater lakes.

-The Paradise Islands are also to the left, and if time permits, you can sail to Paradise.
-Borresø is divided into two sections, so to speak - a relatively deep eastern part, through which the river Gudenåen flows, and a somewhat shallower western part with the four small islands, collectively called the Paradise Islands.
+The Paradise Islands are also to the left, and if there is time, it is obvious to sail to Paradise.
+Borresø is so to speak divided into two sections – a relatively deep eastern part, which is traversed by the Gudenåen river and a somewhat more shallow western part with the four small islands, which together are called the Paradise Islands.

-Now you pass through Sejssnævringen and into Brassø, where De Små Fisk Teltplads is on your right and you set up camp for the night.
+Now it goes through Sejssnævringen and into Brassø, where De Små Fisk Teltplads is on the right side, and you set up camp for the night.
 A short walk into Sejs brings you to shopping and dining options.
-It's a lovely scenic park-like area with space for ball games.
-There is also a swimming area that is fenced in.
+It is a lovely scenic park-like area, with space for ball games.
+There is also a bathing area which is "fenced in."

 Day 2:

-When you arrive at Silkeborg Harbor/Silkeborg Kanocenter, you must pass through Kammerslusen to get north.
-It's a good idea to take a break and buy provisions, and perhaps take a short walk up to Silkeborg's cozy town center with shopping opportunities, shopping opportunities and eateries.
+When you get to Silkeborg Harbour/Silkeborg Kanocenter, you must go through Kammerslusen to get north.
+It is obvious to take a break and get some supplies, and possibly take a short walk up to Silkeborg's cozy city center with shopping opportunities, shopping facilities and dining options.

-You'll then sail past the Silkeborg Papirfabrik area, where you'll find Jysk Musik & Teaterhus, a cinema, hotel, restaurants and more.
-When you reach Silkeborg Langsø, turn right and shortly afterwards you'll be on a narrower Gudenå.
+Then you sail past the area by Silkeborg Papirfabrik, where Jysk Musik & Teaterhus, cinema, hotel, restaurants etc. are located.
+When you get to Silkeborg Langsø, you must go to the right, and very shortly after you will be on a narrower Gudenå.
 Take your time and let the current help you on your way.
-Just before Resenbro there is a rest area with a toilet on your left.
+A little before Resenbro there is a rest area with a toilet on your left side.

-After about 2.5 hours of sailing, you'll arrive at Sminge Lake, one of the best birdwatching locations along the Gudenåen river.
-After sailing through Sminge Lake, where you stay on the left side, the river will gather again and not long after you will arrive at the Sminge parking lot on your left.
-Here you'll find the Bird Tower, which offers an impressive view of Sminge Lake.
+After about 2.5 hours of sailing, you will come to Sminge Sø, which is one of the best bird localities along the Gudenåen river.
+After you have sailed through Sminge Sø, keeping to the left side, the river will gather again, and not long after you will arrive at Sminge P-plads on your left side.
+Here lies the Bird Tower, from which there is an impressive view over Sminge Sø.

-Opposite Sminge Rasterplads, on the other side of the water, to the right as you come sailing, is Sminge Teltplads, which is a protected site and therefore a very cozy intimate nature site.
-This is where you camp for the night.
+Diagonally opposite Sminge Rasterplads, on the other side of the water, to the right when sailing, lies Sminge Teltplads, which is a protected site, and therefore is a very cozy intimate natural site.
+This is where you set up camp for the night.

-Svostrup KroOne of the old Pramdrager Kroer, located about 800 meters ahead on the left, on the opposite side of the campsite.
-Some people choose to book a table at the most cozy inn, as it is possible to sail over to the opposite side and walk along the Trækstien / Pramdragerstien path to the inn and back to the rest area, after which you sail back to the campsite again.
+Svostrup Kro, one of the old Pramdrager Kroer, is located approx. 800 meters further ahead to the left, on the opposite side of the campsite.
+Some choose to book a table at the most cozy inn, as it is possible to sail over to the opposite side, and walk the stretch on Trækstien / Pramdragerstien to the inn and back to the rest area, after which you sail back to the campsite again.

 Day 3:

 You sail towards Ans.
-Shortly after Svostrup Kro you'll pass Tvilum bridge, where a short distance after the bridge, there is a jetty where you can moor and follow the path 200 meters up to Tvilum Church.
-There is a rest area and toilets up by the church.
+Shortly after Svostrup Kro you will pass Tvilum bridge, where a landing bridge will appear a little after the bridge, where you can moor and follow the path 200 meters up to Tvilum Church.
+Here there is a rest area and toilets up by the church.

-A bit past Tvilum Church, you'll see a white sign on your right, telling you that Teglgårdsparkens Nærkøbens & Grill is located here - another characteristic is that you'll see a fire pit in the meadow before Sankt Hans and then it will look like a flat area without trees or anything else.
-You can stock up here or enjoy a lunch here.
+A short distance after Tvilum Church, you will see a white sign on your right indicating that Teglgårdsparkens Nærkøb & Grill is located here – another sign is that a bonfire site can be seen in the meadow before Midsummer, and after that it will look like a flat area without trees or anything else.
+You can stock up on supplies here or enjoy lunch.

-A little over an hour after Teglgårdsparken you arrive at Kongensbro Teltplads and Kongensbro Kro is on the opposite side, on your left - the inn is also one of the old Pramdrager Kroer, which is your accommodation for the night.
-The site is located just before the large bridge on your right.
+About an hour after Teglgårdsparken, you will arrive at Kongensbro Teltplads, and Kongensbro Kro is on the opposite side, on your left – the inn is also one of the old Pramdrager Kroer, which is your accommodation for the night.
+The site is located just before the large bridge on your right side.

 A short distance after Kongensbro you will sail on Tange Lake.
 Tange Sø is Denmark's largest artificial lake.
 As you approach Ans, be aware of sailing under the bridge.
-Then, if you stay to the right, you can take a break at Sahl Rasteplads, where there is a toilet.
-Otherwise, keep slightly left and then left around the small island in the middle of Tange Sø.
-Then, on your left, you will arrive at Ans Teltplads where you set up camp for the night.
-In Ans there are shopping opportunities and places to eat.
+After this, if you keep to the right, you can take a break at Sahl Rasteplads, where there is a toilet.
+Otherwise, keep slightly to the left and then left around the small island in the middle of Tange Sø.
+After this, on your left, you will arrive at Ans Teltplads.
+You set up camp for the night.
+In Ans there are shopping and dining options.

 Day 4:

-On the left, after about ½ hour's sailing, you'll find Tange Søbad, where there is a rest area with a toilet.
-It's a great place to take a dip.
+On the left side, after approx. ½ hour of sailing, is Tange Søbad, where there is a rest area with a toilet.
+It is obvious to take a dip here.

-At the end of Tange Lake is Tangeværket, where there will be a carry-over with the canoe.
-You must pull the canoe up on land and use the designated canoe carts, which you will typically find on the other side, as this is where the other sailors have left the carts.
-The Energy Museum is also located at the Tangeværket / Energimuseet.
-It is free for children up to the age of 17 to visit the museum.
+At the end of Tange Sø is Tangeværket, where there will be a portage with the canoe.
+You must pull the canoe ashore and use the canoe trolleys intended for this purpose, which you will typically find on the other side, as this is where other sailors have left the trolleys.
+The Energimuseet is also located at Tangeværket.
+It is free for children up to and including 17 years to visit the museum.

 After Tangeværket, you have about an hour's sail to Bjerringbro, where there are shopping opportunities and places to eat - make sure to stock up on fresh supplies of provisions.

-Approximately 1 hour after Tangeværket you will arrive at Bjerringbro Teltplads, where you can shop and eat.
-After filling up with new and fresh provisions, you have about 30 minutes to Kjællinghøl Teltplads, which is just before the Kjællinghøl Bridge on your left - pay attention to this guide.
-Here at this very primitive campsite you will set up camp for the night.
+Approx. 1 hour after Tangeværket you will arrive at Bjerringbro Teltplads, where there are shopping and dining options.
+After stocking up on new and fresh supplies, you have approx. 30 minutes to Kjællinghøl Teltplads, which comes just before Kjællinghølbroen on your left side – pay attention to this guidance.
+Here on this very primitive site you set up camp for the night.

 Day 5:

-Before Bamsebo Camping there is Busbjerg Rasteplads, with toilet and tables/benches.
+Before Bamsebo Camping there is Busbjerg Rasteplads, with toilet and table/bench sets.
 When you arrive in Ulstrup, Dannebrogpladsen will be on your right, just after the bridge.
-It is a large green grassy area and there is also a fantastic nature playground here.
-In Ulstrup there are shopping opportunities and places to eat.
+It is a large green grass area and there is also a fantastic natural playground here.
+In Ulstrup there are shopping and dining options.

 When you arrive at Langå Camping, which is located just before Langå Bådlaug, pull the canoe ashore and leave it in the same way you found it.